lebedov/chooser/chooser.rst

 ===========
 **chooser** is a graphical utility that enables one to choose which web browser to use when opening a URI.
-To invoke the utility when attempting to view a selected URI, set your default web browser to
+To invoke the utility when attempting to view a selected URI via the mouse popup menu provided in many desktop environments, set your default web browser to

 **chooser** %s